 Understanding Human Papillomavirus (HPV)

-HSV is thought to be as common as the common cold, and an estimated 80 million people in the US alone are infected.
+HSV is thought to be as widespread as the common cold, and an estimated 80 million people in the US alone are infected.
+It has one of the higher STD rates in the swinging world.
 There are more than 150 different strains of HPV, but the ones that cause the most concern are known as ‘high-risk HPV’.

 Only a few strains of HPV are identified as high risk, and are associated with health problems such as genital warts and cancer.
 The vast majority of strains however, are symptomless, and do not cause any serious disease.